So you want to go to Botswana, but what does a Botswana safari cost?

 Shoulder Season – April to June (sometimes only to May) and November (and sometimes December)

-What factors affect the Botswana safari price?
+What factors affect the Botswana safari cost or price?

 So the Main Factors – in descending order of importance – which affect your Botswana safari cost are: